Ruth Copeland: Later life

 She remarried in the late 1970s, and started a new career as a production executive at a publishing firm, The Blue Book Network of Commercial Construction.
 In the 2010s, after years when her whereabouts were unknown, she re-emerged to give interviews about her earlier music career.
+Copeland made a brief appearance in the 2025 documentary film Sly Lives! (aka The Burden of Black Genius) discussing her experience with Sly Stone.